 That said, 12.6 inches isn’t that wide when compared to other coffee machines.
 When shopping for a mid to high-end espresso machine, this is a pretty normal amount of counter space needed.
 The depth is less of an issue as most countertops are easily deep enough to fit these coffee makers.

-Given their identical dimensions, unsurprisingly this means the bean hopper and water tank are also the same size on both Jura coffee makers.
-Both machines have a 10oz bean hopper and a huge 81oz water tank.
-The water tank is so big that unless you’re a heavy user, we’d recommend emptying it each day to keep the water fresh.
+Given their identical dimensions, unsurprisingly this means the bean hopper and water tank are also the same size.
+They both have a 10oz bean hopper and a huge 81oz water tank.
+The water tank is so big that unless you’re a heavy user, we’d recommend not completely filling it so the water stays fresh.

 When considering where to house either machine, keep in mind that the bean hopper loads from the top.
 So try not to put it somewhere with overhead cabinets.